City Guide · Last updated 2 June 2026

 What Makes La Linea's Food Scene Special?

-The other thing that makes La Linea different: there's no tourist tax on food.
-In Marbella or Gibraltar, you're paying for the postcode.
-Here, a plate of fried fish costs what fried fish should cost. €8-12 for a generous racion, not €22 for the same thing with a harbour view.
+The other thing that sets La Linea apart: there is no tourist tax on food.
+In Marbella or Gibraltar, you pay for the postcode.
+Here, a generous racion of fried fish costs what fried fish should cost.
+Based on current menu prices in the city centre, a full evening of bar-hopping and eating can come in well under €25 per person.
+Try doing that in Estepona.

 Where Do Locals Go for Seafood?